YakirOren/theory-bot/README.md

 # Theory bot
 A nice python bot for the Israeli theory test

-this repo is a linux version of the orignal discord bot repo https://github.com/YakirOren/theory-bot
+this repo is a Linux version of the original discord bot repo
+https://github.com/YakirOren/theory-bot

 ## Commands: